ibm-cloud-architecture/refarch-cloudnative-kubernetes/README.md

 #### Paid Cluster

-The Paid tier of Bluemix Container Service allows users to provision a cluster in a user-selected datacenter, with configurable number of worker nodes, with configurable number of worker node sizes.
+The Paid tier of Bluemix Container Service allows users to provision a cluster in a user-selected datacenter, with configurable number of worker nodes and configurable number of worker node sizes.
 The cluster is provisioned in the linked IBM Bluemix Infrastructure Account.
 With a paid cluster, the Ingress Controller and Load Balancer are enabled.

 First, retrieve the list of valid locations: